 - For publications that are not in English, please provide English translations of titles.

 - Peer-reviewed publications should be distinguished from proceedings and other publications.

 - Scholarly presentations should be limited to period in rank.

 - Distinguish invited from submitted presentations.

-- List only pending or funded grants during the period in rank.
+- List awarded, submitted, pending, or un-funded grants during the period in rank.

-- Grants should be organized according to source of funding (federal, industry, foundations).
+- Grants should be organized according to the source of funding (federal, industry, private/foundations).